Pre-order open Model N°01 / 2026 Made in Perth

 sit dead in a drawer.

-It runs on the same hardware that signs your Nostr events.
-It uses the same secure element, the same screen, the same buttons.
+It runs on the same hardware that signs your transactions and your Nostr events.
+Same secure element, same screen, same buttons.
 The only difference is what it's doing in idle moments — which is now, for the first time on a hardware wallet, something.

 Hardware for the keys you keep